 Use Backup Generator When Power Is Out

-Do note that the backup generator for the security camera system will need time to start up (usually seconds or minutes).
-Thus you may still require backup battery power to ensure an uninterrupted power supply.
+Note that the backup power for the security camera system would need chance to begin up usually seconds or minutes.
+So, you may still need a backup battery to make sure you always have power.

 Security cameras do need backup power and Wi-Fi to work—the big exception to all.

-All of Frontpoint's cameras have to be plugged into power individually and connected to Wi-Fi to function.
-Thus, to keep the camera feed running, you need backup power supplies for each camera and the Wi-Fi router and modem.
-Various battery packs that serve as an intermediary between a device's plug and an electrical outlet are available for purchase, and some routers have internal backup batteries.
+All of Frontpoint's cameras need to be individually plugged into power and linked to Wi-Fi in order to work.
+So, to keep the camera feed going, you need backup power materials for each camera as well as the Wi-Fi router and modem.
+There are different battery packs you can buy that go between a device's plug and an electrical outlet, and some routers have backup batteries built in.

-Security systems that use a cellular signal for outbound communication require a small power supply to send alerts.
-Thus, a security system control panel with a battery backup will stay functional in power outages as long as a cellular signal is available.
-This capability, along with the inability for these systems to be defeated with a set of wire cutters, makes cellular security very reliable.
+Security devices that communicate with the outside world via cellular signal require a tiny power source in order to trigger alerts.
+For this reason, a security system's control panel with a backup battery will continue to function as long as there is a cellular signal even if the power goes out.
+This capability, combined with the fact that these systems are impenetrable by means of wire cutters, makes cellular security extremely sturdy.

-The most advanced security systems mitigate this issue by transmitting at a much lower frequency than what’s required for voice conversations over cell phones—helping the system’s cellular connection remain strong even if overall coverage in an area is weak.
+The most cutting-edge security measures circumvent this issue by transmitting signals at a much lower intensity than is required for voice calls on mobile phones.
+By doing so, the device's cellular connection is strengthened even in spots where coverage is poor.

-A security system can offer valuable peace of mind for homeowners.
-When you know your home and the security system protects your family, you can rest easy at night and feel secure when you are away.
-However, what happens when the electricity goes out?
-Will the home security devices be able to provide the protection you need?
+The peace of mind that comes from having a security system is worth a lot.
+When you know your home and security system will keep your family safe, you can sleep well at night and feel safe when you're not there.
+What happens, though, when the power goes out?
+Will the home security equipment give you the safety you need?

-These are reasonable questions.
-You see that the system needs electricity to operate, so it is only natural to wonder about what would happen in the event of an electricity outage.
-In this post, we will cover some of the issues concerning the operation of a home alarm system that is experiencing a power outage.
+These are legitimate questions.
+You can see that the system can't work without electricity, so it's natural to wonder what would happen if the power went out.
+In this post, we'll talk about some of the things that can go wrong with a home alarm system when the power goes out.

 Back-Up Power Supplies

-A power outage seems like it would be the ideal time for burglars to target houses that have a safety system.
-In the past, this may have been true; with the power out, your plan wouldn't protect the home.
-However, most modern safety rules come with battery backups that can keep them running for several hours, if not for a day or more.
+A power failure seems like the perfect time for thieves to break into homes with security systems.
+This may have been true in the past; if the power went out, your plan wouldn't protect the home.
+But most modern safety rules have battery backup systems that can keep them running over several hours or even a day or more.

-If you have an intelligent wireless alarms system, the first thing you should do is check to see if there is a backup battery in the panel.
-Next, you want to think about how long that battery can energy the system if the electricity goes out.
+If you do have an intelligent wireless alarm, the first thing you need to do is check to see if the panel has a backup battery.
+Next, you should think about how long that battery will keep the system running if the power goes out.